lukaszkasprzyk/RTransfer/README.md

 		    "status": "NEW",
 		    "currency": "EUR"
 		}
-	** transfer/confirm - that service is doing real money transfer from user account A to account B (including validation again) takes request with body:
+	** http://localhost:8080/transfer/confirm - that service is doing real money transfer from user account A to account B (including validation again) takes request with body:
 		{
-			"transactionId": 1
-		}
+			"transactionId": 1 -id from reply object of create service from transactionId field }

 		reply with final transfer and source account balance